Mushroom Time: Your Michigan Morel Hunting Guide

 After soaking rains during warm spring weather, Schira said upland hardwood and aspen tree stands could be good places to investigate.
 Looking near dying or dead trees, especially elm or ash, is also a worthwhile pursuit.
 Definitely check places you’ve found mushrooms in the past, but Schira said to not rule out formerly unproductive areas or places you’ve never tried because conditions change year to year.

 According to Schira and the Michigan Department of Natural Resources (DNR), there tends to be a larger crop of morels in forests where a prescribed burn or wildfire took place the previous year.
 Here’s a map of recent fires that took place in Michigan.

 No matter where you find them, you’ll want to make sure they won’t make you sick.
 Schira has these tips:

 - Don’t pick or eat anything you aren’t sure is safe to eat.
 There are poisonous mushrooms in Michigan that can cause people to become ill or even die.
-This guidebook identifies some of the poisonous mushroom varieties that grow in the state – steer clear.
+These guidelines can help you know what to steer clear of.

 - Clean and cook mushrooms thoroughly before eating.

 - Even “safe” varieties can be problematic for some individuals.
 Eat small samples of new safe varieties to make sure you aren’t allergic or have a negative reaction before ingesting large portions.